datanav/docs/best-practice.rst

 Summary
 -------
 Sesam is an Integration Platform using a unique Datahub approach for collecting, connecting and sharing data.
-With Sesam data can quickly be re-purposed, re-structured and used, without changing the legacy systems that own the original data.
-Making all the valuable data within your company available for the whole organization.
+With Sesam data can quickly be re-purposed, re-structured and used without changing the legacy systems that own the original data making all the valuable data within your company available for the whole organization.

 As many systems, Sesam can become complex and difficult to maintain when misused.
 To mitigate this, it is important to follow a small set of simple rules when starting on your journey.
-Adhering to these guidelines early will give your system solid foundations making it future proof and sparing you numerous headaches when time will come to connect more external systems and get even more out of your data.
+Adhering to these guidelines early on will give your system a solid integrational foundation, sparing you of numerous headaches when later on connecting more external systems adding further integrations.

 As the amount of data in a Sesam node grows, an optimized dataset structure will become necessary.
-For example, rather than approach each data flow sequentially and individually—where a single entry will lead to single merger or alteration followed by sinking the data to a recipient external system—it helps to favour aggregations of data with similar type or pertaining to the same concept.
-These aggregations are called “global datasets” and can be seen as authoritative datasets—e.g. the one stop shop for customer data, where the freshest and most accurate data can unequivocally be found.
+For example, rather than approaching each data flow sequentially and individually — where a single entry will lead to a single integration inside the datahub — it helps to favour aggregations of data with similar type, or data pertaining to the same concept.
+These aggregations are called “global datasets” and can be seen as authoritative datasets; the one-stop-shop for customer data, where the freshest and most accurate data can unequivocally be found.

 Data handling philosophy
 ------------------------

-The data handling philosophy in Sesam can be described in short as connect, collect, share.
+The data handling philosophy in Sesam can be described in short as connect, collect and share.
 Sesam uses connectors to fetch data from external systems.
-The internal data representation uses JSON, allowing to work with data from heterogeneous sources indistinctively of their system of origin.
+The internal data representation uses JSON which allows Sesam to work with data from heterogeneous sources indistinctively of their system of origin.
-We recommend applying a few principles when importing data into Sesam:
+We recommend applying the following principles when importing data into Sesam:

-1)  Collect data comprehensively, it is preferable to have unused data in Sesam than to re-engineer the connector should the data elements become necessary.
+1)  Collect data comprehensively; it is preferable to have unused data in Sesam than to re-engineer the connector should the data elements become necessary.
-2)  Keep the data as faithful to the original as possible, transforms are generally not necessary at this stage and can be looked into later.
+2)  Keep the data as faithful to the original as possible; transforms are generally not necessary prior to the aggregations.

-The next step is to create the global datasets, these consist of data from the imported datasets, categorized and connected when possible.
+The next step is to create the global datasets.
+These consist of categorized and connected data from the imported datasets.
 We also recommend considering the following principles when creating the global datasets:

 1)  The entirety of the imported data should be in at least one global dataset.
-That means all the raw datasets need to be imported into a global dataset.
+This means all the raw datasets should to be imported into a global dataset.
 2)  Try to merge the data into the global dataset referring to the same concept.
 This semantic approach to global datasets will facilitate the consumption and improve the reusability of the data within Sesam.

-Following the above mentioned principles when importing data and creating global datasets will establish good foundations for Sesam’s bold objective: "All the data from all the systems, connected and available as a single shared resource».
+Following the above mentioned principles when importing data and creating global datasets will establish a good foundation for Sesam’s bold objective: "All the data from all the systems, connected and available as a single shared resource».

+|

 .. image:: images/best-practice/Sesam-datamodel.png
     :width: 800px
     :align: center
     :alt: Generic pipe concept

+|

 To read about the main concepts and how to get started in Sesam, please click :ref:`here <getting-started-glossary>`.